ovh/docs/pages/labs/data-platform/introduction-im/guide.en-gb.md

 ![idM](images/idm.png)

 ### Why idM?
-idM is a single end-point to manager users and host-based rules that are automatically propagated to all the hosts.
+idM is a single end-point to manage users and host-based rules that are automatically propagated to all the hosts.
 You can control SSH rules, sudo rules, and each user can manage its passwords, SSH keys and two-factor authentication.

 ### Existing Active Directory